akshant10/akshant10.github.io/_projects/pro3.md

 ## 3. Results and Discussion

 The final combined dataset csv file is loaded in Tableau which allows easy visualization and understanding of data.

+part a: Observation from the Map and Line charts.
 <img src="../assets/pngs/fig16.png" alt="image"  />
 <img src="../assets/pngs/fig11.png" alt="image"  />
 <img src="../assets/pngs/fig12.png" alt="image"  />